stouffer/EvoGeoModules/manuscript/manuscript.md

 In PACo, the effective sample size is the number of interactions in the network, and our interpretation of PACo's output must account for this.
-This is not an issue for permutation tests, since they evaluate the significance of the cophylogenetic signal by permutations of each network, the power of each test varies but the test statistics can be compared.
-To ensure that values of the interaction contribution to cophylogenetic signal are comparable, we normalized them network-wise by dividing them by the maximal value of the sum of square in PACo.
+This is not an issue for permutation tests, since they evaluate the significance of the co-phylogenetic signal by permutations of each network, the power of each test varies but the test statistics can be compared.
+To ensure that values of the interaction contribution to co-phylogenetic signal are comparable, we normalized them network-wise by dividing them by the maximal value of the sum of squares in PACo.
 While the raw values returned by PACo are not meaningfully comparable between networks, the corrected values presented here are.